natelud/natelud.github.io/_pages/research.md

 ---

-*I'm actively seeking PhD positions for Fall 2026 in labs working on physical human-robot interaction.
-If you're interested in collaboration or have questions about my research, please reach out!*
+*I'm actively seeking PhD positions for Fall 2026 in labs working on physical human-robot interaction.*